What does the Camden story mean to you?

 These appear to be simple questions.
 But are they really?

-I have posed these questions in response to the theme of History Week 2020 which asks the question History: What is it good for?
+I have posed these questions in response to the theme of History Week 2020 which asks History: What is it good for?

 So, what is the Camden story?

 The Camden story is a collection of tales, memories, recollections, myths, legends, songs, poems and folklore about our local area.
 It is a history of Camden and its surrounding area.
 I have created one version of this in the form of a 1939 district map.

 Camden’s storytelling is as old as humanity, starting in the Dreamtime.

 The latest version of the European story started with The Cowpastures in 1795.

 The Camden story is about the Camden community.

 The Camden story comprises dreamtime stories, family stories, community stories, settler stories, local stories, business stories, and personal stories.